tarof429/stuckathome/vue/VueBasicsAndCoreConcepts.md

 });
 ```

 4. One key option we can set is data.
-Below, we declare the `data` property to be a function.
+Below, we declare the `data` option to be a function.
 This function must return an object that is a key-value pair.
 The key-value pair may be any type, such as string, integer, boolean, or even array.

 ```javascript
 const app = Vue.createApp({